Edge Intersection Graphs of L-Shaped Paths in Grids: Properties of -EPG graphs

 Let $C_4$ denote the chordless cycle $a,b,c,d,a$ on four vertices.
 Golumbic et al \cite{Gol2009} proved that any $B_1$-EPG representation of $C_4$ corresponds to what they call a ``true pie", a ``false pie", or a ``frame".
-True and false pies require paths other than $\La$s.
-A \textit{frame} is a rectangle in the grid $\mathcal{G}$ such that each corner is the bend-point for one of $P_a,P_b,P_c$ and $P_d$; $P_a \cap P_b,P_b \cap P_c,P_c \cap P_d$, and $P_d \cap P_a$ each contain at least one edge; and $P_a \cap P_c$ and $P_b \cap P_d$ each do not contain an edge.
-Consider the $C_4$ and its four representations shown in figure~\ref{fig:C4-K23}.
-The first two representations are frames, the third is a false pie, and the fourth is a true pie.
+True and false pies require paths other than $\La$'s.
+A \textit{frame} is a rectangle in the grid $\mathcal{G}$ such that each corner is the bend-point for one of $P_a,P_b,P_c$ and $P_d$; $P_a \cap P_b,P_b \cap P_c,P_c \cap P_d$, and $P_d \cap P_a$ each contain at least one grid edge; and $P_a \cap P_c$ and $P_b \cap P_d$ each do not contain an grid edge.
+Consider the $C_4$ and four representations of it shown in Figure~\ref{fig:C4-K23}.
+The first three representations are frames, the fourth is a false pie, and the fifth is a true pie.
 It follows that:

-\begin{lemma}[$C_4$ Lemma] In the $[\La]$-representation of a $C_4$ every $\La$ has a neighbor on both its vertical segment and its horizontal segment. \end{lemma}
+\begin{lemma}[$C_4$ Lemma] In an $[\La]$- or $[\La,\Lb]$-representation of a $C_4$, every $\La$, and $\Lb$ has a neighbor on both its vertical segment and on its horizontal segment. \end{lemma}